ouspg/trytls/README.md

 * People who write checks and want to contribute

 ## What
-* Check the language behaviour of a library
+* Check the language behaviour of a software library - does it properly check the certificates?

 ## How
 * Open public project created with scalability in mind, with ease of access provided by per-case documentation